cristinavisentin/hackingdemo/README.md

 ### Initial Access
 Upon closer analysis of `nmap` output detailing the web server, it becomes apparent that it hosts a file named `robots.txt`.
 Such a file typically contains directives for web crawlers regarding which pages to show or to ignore.

 Examining its contents, four entries stand out as disallowed `/login.php`, `/passwords.html`, `/lat_memo.html` and `/dev_shell.php`.
 Those are interesting names, but further investigation reveals that only `http://hackthebob/dev_shell.php` is worthy: this is a web page featuring a rudimentary shell application named "dev_shell".
-Users can input commands into the text box and submit them to the server for execution.  suggesting a potential entry point for a possible exploration.
+Users can input commands into the text box and submit them to the server for execution.

 The first action taken is testing some basic bash commands to examine how the server reacts.
 It appears that there's some internal block or filter in place, because commands such as `ls` or `pwd` display an error message, while the `id` command provides a coherent output.